 Company Details Name of Organization Belle Corporation ("Belle" or the "Corporation") Location of Headquarters 5 th Floor, Tower A, Two E-Com Center, Palm Coast Avenue, Mall of Asia Complex, Pasay City, Metro Manila Location of Operations Philippines Belle's principal address is 5 th Floor, Tower A, Two E-Com Center, Palm Coast Avenue, Mall of Asia Complex, Pasay City, Metro Manila.
-Report Boundary: Legal entities Belle Corporation (e.g. subsidiaries) included in this Premium Leisure Corp. report Pacific Online Systems Corporation Tagaytay Highlands Business Model, including Primary Activities, Brands, Products, and Services Belle Corporation ("Belle" or "the Company") is one of the leading developers of sustainable tourism destinations and leisure properties in the Philippines.
+Report Boundary: Legal entities Belle Corporation (e.g. subsidiaries) included in this Premium Leisure Corp. report Pacific Online Systems Corporation Tagaytay Highlands Business Model, including Belle Corporation ("Belle" or "the Company") is one of the Primary Activities, Brands, leading developers of sustainable tourism destinations and Products, and Services leisure properties in the Philippines.
 Belle's first and foremost development is Tagaytay Highlands where we introduced mountain resort living at its finest.
 Tagaytay Highlands is home to many residents in our themed communities and a sports and fitness hub to many golfers and players in the country.
-From Tagaytay Highlands, we brought our unique brand of service and excellence to the metro through City of Dreams Manila, one of the four integrated resorts at the Philippine Amusement and Gaming Corporation's Entertainment City.
+France To assistant Highlands are brought any unique broad of From Tagaytay Highlands, we brought our unique brand of service and excellence to the metro through City of Dreams Manila, one of the four integrated resorts at the Philippine Amusement and Gaming Corporation's Entertainment City.
+Amusement and Gaming Corporation's Entertainment City.
 Throughout the COVID-19 pandemic and the business disruptions it has continued to cause, we have remained adaptive and responsive to our customers' most urgent needs, while ensuring everyone's utmost safety and satisfaction.
 We have made the health and well-being of all our stakeholders our top priority.
 This ongoing pandemic has caused us to become more agile in responding to the signs of the times, more purposeful in business decisions and more resilient in dealing with crises that we can anticipate.
 Our strategic focus on delivering responsible luxury experiences puts us in a prime position to recover and seize opportunities arising from the reopening of economies and increasing tourism sector demand.